-The Joint Rady Children’s/University of California, San Diego Pediatric Gastroenterology, Hepatology, and Nutrition Fellowship seeks to train residents to become tomorrow’s leaders in the field of pediatric gastroenterology, hepatology and nutrition as clinicians, scientists, advocates, and leaders.
+The UC San Diego Pediatric Gastroenterology, Hepatology, and Nutrition Fellowship at Rady Children’s Hospital-San Diego seeks to train residents to become tomorrow’s leaders in the field of pediatric gastroenterology, hepatology and nutrition as clinicians, scientists, advocates, and leaders.

 Our fellows participate in a variety of programs for continued intellectual growth.
 Multiple didactic and educational opportunities are incorporated into the curriculum to enhance fellow development and training.
 We have a strong track record in graduating academic pediatric gastroenterologists with the skills necessary to contribute to the field in the areas of basic scientific and/or clinical research, clinical care, and education.